Llamaware/LlamaLoader/README.md

 - Mod uninstallation.
 - Multiplatform? (will require a complete rewrite)
-- Use APIs instead of HTML parsing?
+- Use APIs instead of HTML parsing.
 - More verbose logging.
 - There probably still won't be any safety features.
 Just don't be stupid while using it.